Coarsening dynamics of Ising-nematic order in a frustrated Heisenberg antiferromagnet: Conclusion

 Under weak bond disorder, we observe that domain growth is suppressed from power-law to logarithmic behavior.
 Notably, the system maintains dynamic scaling invariance, with correlation functions collapsing onto a single curve and following Porod's law, consistent with the superuniversality hypothesis.
 In contrast, the kinetic Ising model violates the superuniversality hypothesis.
 This qualitative discrepancy suggests that coarsening dynamics under weak disorder may be sensitive to the details of the microscopic models, but this does not rule out the possibility that our simulations have yet to reach the true asymptotic regime.
 This question remains open for future investigation.

 A vestigial Ising-nematic phase, similar to the one emerging in the $J_1$--$J_2$ model, is believed to be realized in the iron pnictides \cite{Fernandes2014} and in the heavy-fermion compound CeAuSb$_2$ \cite{Seo2020}.
+Although strong electron correlation in these compounds is inherently quantum in nature, the underlying spin dynamics behind the dynamics of the nematic order parameter field can still be treated semi-classically through adiabatic approximation, assuming the order parameter evolves much slower than the electronic degrees of freedom.
+This approach has been shown to provide very good agreement with exact quantum dynamics in the Hubbard model with emergent spin density waves \cite{Chern2018}.
+Quantum effects for spins with $S\neq 1/2$ can addressed in a similar semi-classical approach by studying the Langevin dynamics of generalized spins with coherent $SU(N)$ states \cite{Dahlbom2022}.

-In view of our theoretical results, it would therefore be interesting to experimentally probe the nematic domain dynamics in these systems.
-It is interesting to note that, in iron-based superconductors, pump-and-probe spectroscopy \cite{Patz2014} as well as ultrafast x-ray diffraction \cite{Liu2018}, electron diffraction \cite{Konstantinova2019}, and electron microscopy \cite{Flannigan2022} have been employed to probe the nonequilibrium dynamics of the Ising-nematic order.
-Ref. \cite{Klein2020} also put forward a theoretical proposal to control nematic order out-of-equilibrium via laser-induced phonon excitations.
+Therefore, in view of our theoretical results, it would be interesting to experimentally probe the nematic domain dynamics in these systems.
+While directly observing nematic domain coarsening remains challenging, several complementary techniques offer promising approaches.
+Time-resolved resonant X-ray scattering can detect transient electronic anisotropy associated with nematic ordering \cite{Liu2018}; ultrafast optical pump-probe spectroscopy \cite{Patz2014} detects nematic fluctuations and reveals strong magnetoelastic coupling; ultrafast electron diffraction \cite{Konstantinova2019} tracks structural distortions from nematic response to laser pulse perturbation; and time-resolved electron microscopy \cite{Flannigan2022} provides spatial mapping for the dynamics of the lattice under nematic fluctuations.
+These techniques may reveal our predicted scaling behaviors through analysis of relaxation times and characteristic length scales.
+Ref. ~\cite{Klein2020} also put forward a theoretical proposal to control nematic order out-of-equilibrium via laser-induced phonon excitations.

 Finally, we note that a class of 2D van der Waals antiferromagnets with chemical formula $M$P$X_3$ ($M$: transition metal, $X$: chalcogen) displaying zigzag antiferromagnetic order has been recently found to support an emergent 3-state Potts-nematic order parameter \cite{Wu2023,Hwangbo2024,Sun2024,Tan2024}.
-Future theoretical extensions of the present model to this case could unveil new physics, given the richer nematic domain landscape in the Potts-nematic phase compared to the Ising-nematic phase \cite{Chakraborty2023}.
+Future theoretical extensions of the present model to this case could unveil new physics, given the richer nematic domain landscape in the Potts-nematic phase compared to the Ising-nematic phase \cite{Chakraborty2023}, while the experimental techniques discussed above could be adapted to explore potential differences in dynamic scaling exponents and domain pattern formation between these distinct nematic systems.